dsoto/ENSP-499/syllabus/syllabus.md

 ## Internship Agreement

+You do not sign up for the internship class in the same way you sign up for other classes.
+You fill out a form and then we submit it to admissions and records.
+Admissions and records adds the units to your schedule.

 - Download form from website, fill in electronically with supervisor, print and get signatures.
 - After all signatures are complete, in the office, create a scanned